What Is Fair Trade Coffee?Last updated on 6/8/2023

 Coffee beans qualify as fair trade when they meet the 10 fair trade labor and sustainability standards and receive a certification from a fair trade organization.
 Increased global awareness and values-driven purchases have converted fair trade coffee from a coffee industry trend to an equity standard.
 Fair trade coffee creates transparency around where our coffee is sourced and addresses the challenges producers face in each region.
 Whether you operate a coffee roasting business or a cafe, learn more about the fair trade movement, how it affects the coffee industry, and where to purchase fair trade coffee so you can ethically engage in the world marketplace.Shop Fair Trade Coffee

-Fair Trade is a movement that promotes fair pay and ethical treatment for producer groups in developing countries when they export their goods to the developed world.
-It is regulated by a set of standards set in place by non-profit, third party fair trade associations who award certifications to companies that adhere to the 10 principles of fair trade.
+Fair trade is a movement that promotes fair pay and ethical treatment for producer groups in developing countries when they export their goods to the developed world.
+It is regulated by a set of standards established by non-profit, third-party fair trade associations.
+Fair trade certifications are awarded to companies that follow the 10 principles of fair trade.

 10 Principles of Fair Trade

 The World Fair Trade Organization (WFTO) prescribes the following as the 10 principles of fair trade: